kurtosis-tech/kurtosis/core/tutorials/getting-started.md

 Our tests now have a nice interface for interacting with a service, and we cleanly represent the reality that the service is backed by a Docker container with an IP address, listening on a port.

-Next, we need to give Kurtosis the details on how to actually start a Docker container running one of our services.
-Kurtosis makes this easy - we only need to fill out the [ServiceInitializerCore](https://github.com/kurtosis-tech/kurtosis/blob/develop/commons/services/service_initializer_core.go) interface.
+Next, we need to give Kurtosis the details on how to actually start a Docker container running one of our services; we do this by implementing the [ServiceInitializerCore](https://github.com/kurtosis-tech/kurtosis/blob/develop/commons/services/service_initializer_core.go) interface.
 This interface is well-documented, so we'll use the documentation to write a service initializer core for our service like so:

 ```go
 const (